masteringmodernpayments/book/basic_integration.md

 * **buy** where we create a Sale record and actually charge the customer,
 * **pickup** where the customer can download their product.

-In addition, we're going to leverage Stripe's excellent admininstration interface.
+In addition, we're going to leverage Stripe's excellent admininstration interface, which will show us all of our sales as they come in.

 ## Basic Setup